Step parent adoption

 It’s also worth considering if there are other ways that you can secure a child’s place in your family (see ways of securing a child’s place in your family below).

-• You are married to the resident birth parent, or are living with the resident birth parent
+be married to or living with the resident birth parent

-• You have been living with the child for at least 12 months
+have lived with the child for at least 12 months

-• The child is under 18 years of age at the time of the application to the court (although the court can make an order up to the day before the person’s 19th birthday).
+the child must be under 18 years of age at the time of the application to the court (although the court can make an order up to the day before the person’s 19th birthday).

-A simple alternative to step parent adoption is to change a child’s surname by deed poll, those with parenting responsibility will both need to be in agreement - for more information visit GOV.UK - parental rights and responsibilities
+A simple alternative to step parent adoption is to change a child’s surname by deed poll; those with parenting responsibility will both need to be in agreement.

 Parental Responsibility Agreement